-It is worth noting that SSMs wishing to move on into stipendiary ministry, such as an incumbency, are required to have successfully completed IME2, as far as is possible.
+It is worth noting that SSMs wishing to move on into stipendiary ministry, such as an incumbency, are required to have successfully completed IME2.
 This is in addition to the successful completion of the curacy, in its broadest sense, in line with the 'Competencies'.
 This is especially important to note, as dioceses are increasingly insisting that demonstrative evidence that IME2 has been successfully completed in its entirety, as well as the successful completion of the curacy, in its broadest sense, is provided.

-Please note, it is not unusual for an SSM who wishes to move to stipendiary ministry to have to undergo a further 'Candidates Panel' (selection interview), especially if the SSM was not selected under the 'incumbent' 'order of ministry' sponsorship category (more details are available from the IME Officer at Church House).
+Normally, an SSM who wishes to move to stipendiary ministry would have to undergo a further 'Candidates Panel' (selection interview), especially if the SSM was not selected under the 'incumbent' 'order of ministry' sponsorship category (more details are available from the Bishop's Adviser for Curate Development and Clergy Transitions at Church House).

 At the end of the 'Training Phase', there is, at present, no liturgy or ceremony to mark the end of the curacy.
 As SSMs are not in receipt of a stipend, it is entirely acceptable for them to remain in the parish, as opposed to moving on elsewhere.
 It may well be that they, along with their Incumbent, wish their 'title' to change to reflect that the SSM is no longer 'in training', although in the true legal sense all licenced clergy serving in a parish, who do not have incumbent status, are 'curates'.
-Nevertheless, 'post-IME' 'titles' could include: 'Associate Minister',

-'Assistant Priest' etc. Any discussions regarding post-IME deployment should, in the first instance, involve the relevant Archdeacon and any change in 'title' should be requested and referred to HR at Church House, in order for the relevant approvals to be given.
+Nevertheless, 'post-IME' 'titles' could include: 'Associate Minister', 'Assistant Priest' etc. Any discussions regarding post-IME deployment should, in the first instance, involve the relevant Archdeacon and any change in 'title' should be requested and referred to HR at Church House, in order for the relevant approvals to be given.